-There is no limit to how many claims you can file in a year.
-However, most car insurance companies will inform you that they may cancel your policy if you file more than two claims in a year.
+How many claims you can file in a year is unlimited.
+However, most car insurance companies will inform you that they may cancel your policy if you file more than two claims yearly.
 Also, If you have a history of making multiple claims, you may be considered a high-risk driver and could be subject to higher insurance rates or even denial of coverage.

 How long do claims stay on your car insurance record?

 Typically, a car insurance claim stays on your record for three to five years.
 Insurers look at your insurance history to analyze the risk of insuring you and determine the premiums.
-You may also end up paying higher insurance rates if you have two claims within two years.
+You will pay higher insurance rates if you have two claims within two years.

 What do you do if your insurance claim is denied?

 If your car insurance claim is denied, don’t despair.
-You should first review the insurance policy to ensure that you are covered for the damages you claim.
+Review the insurance policy to ensure you are covered for the damages you claim.
 If you are covered, the next step is determining why your claim is denied.

 The most common reasons for an auto insurance claim denial are that the policy does not cover the damage or that the insured did not follow the proper procedure for filing a claim.
 If your claim is denied for one of the reasons, you may be able to appeal the decision.

 The insurance company might be wrong, but there is a possibility that the denial is legitimate.
-But if you believe that the insurer doesn’t have a valid reason to deny the claim, you can dispute the claim by reaching out to your state’s insurance department.
+But if you believe that the insurer doesn’t have a valid reason to deny the claim, you can dispute the claim by contacting your state’s insurance department.